emarcey/cicerone/glossary/styles.md

 	* subtype of sweet stout
 	* sweetness between Irish and Sweet Stout
 	* oats provide creamy/oily mouthfeel, little flavor contribution
-	* became popular in late 19th century england, associated with nourishment
+	* became popular in late 19th century England, associated with nourishment
 	* largely disappeared in 20th century
-	* Mention of oatmeal stout in Michael Jackson's 1977 *The World Guide to Beer* led to american importer commissioning oatmeal stout from Samuel Smith
+	* Mention of oatmeal stout in Michael Jackson's 1977 *The World Guide to Beer* led to American importer commissioning oatmeal stout from Samuel Smith
 	* since then, more than 100 commercially brewed example shave been produced
 	* oats are usually rolled